shuozhixu/CMS-EAM_2025/README.md

 - Change line 28 to
 	`pair_coeff * * HfMoNbTaTiVWZr_Mubassira2025.eam.alloy Nb Ti Zr`

 Submit the job using `lmp_mcnpt.in` and `HfMoNbTaTiVWZr_Mubassira2025.eam.alloy`.
-Once the simulation is finished, you will find two files, among others.
+Once the simulation is finished, we will find two files, among others.
 The first one is `data.NbTiZr_CSRO`, which will be used to calculate the lattice parameter, USFE, LD, and melting point (to be described later).
 The second file `cn.out`, which can be used to calculate the Warren-Cowley (WC) parameters following [another project](https://github.com/shuozhixu/MSMSE_2025).

 ### Other 17 ternaries